[<- Go Back]

 Series of Experiments in Sound and Dance

-During my residency at University of Maryland (Spring semester, 2024), I continued a lifetime fascination of studying sound through an ethnomusicological lens, by using dance as an instrument of research.
+During my residency at University of Maryland (Spring semester, 2024), I studied sound through an ethnomusicological lens, by using dance as an instrument of research.

 Spending time at the University’s series of libraries, from the Driskell Center to McKeldin, I studied archives of the African diaspora’s relationship to sound, dance, ritual, and spirit.
 I also studied documents within the Eastern world’s archive - using calligraphy forms as inspiration in designing my body through dance.